jmerle/ai-bot-workspace/README.md

 An Electron application which includes testing workspaces for a few AI competitions.

 ## Getting up and running
 First, install all dependencies using `npm install`.
 Then, run the application using `npm start`.
+Java 8 is required to run the match engines.

 Prebuilt binaries are not yet available.